lachlanroche/adventofcode/README.md

 * 2017 in Swift Playgrounds
 * 2018 in Swift Playgrounds
 * 2019 in Clojure
+* 2020 in Clojure
-* 2020 in Clojure, and/or Swift Playgrounds
+* 2021 in Swift Playgrounds